Spectra of infinite graphs via freeness with amalgamation: Motivation and related work

 \subsection{Random Lifts}

-A random $d$-lift of a graph is a random $d$-fold cover of the graph with a particular structure.
+A random $d$-lift of a graph is a random $d$-fold cover of the graph with a particular choice of randomness.
 Recently, random $d$-lifts have been studied in the context of expander graphs.
-For example, random 2-lifts were used by Marcus, Spielman and Srivastava to show the existence of Ramanujan graphs of every degree \cite{marcus2013interlacing}; these techniques were later generalized by Hall, Puder and Sawin \cite{hall2018ramanujan} to $n$-lifts for $n \ge 2$.
+For example, random 2-lifts were used by Marcus, Spielman and Srivastava to show the existence of Ramanujan graphs of every degree \cite{marcus2013interlacing}; these techniques were later generalized by Hall, Puder and Sawin \cite{hall2018ramanujan} to $d$-lifts for $d \ge 2$.